systragroup/quetzal-network-editor-doc/docs/microservice/03_ML_Matrix_Road_Caster.md

 Matrix Road Caster is a machine learning algorithm used to estimate the average speed on the road links at a given time of the day.

-Random origins and destinations are scattered on the network, the Origin-Destination times are requested on the Here or google API for the chosen time of day.
+Random origins and destinations are scattered on the network, the Origin-Destination times are requested on the Here or Google API for the chosen time of day.
 The use of this algorithm requires an API key for either of the services.

 ![Alt text](/microservice/overview_matrix_road_caster.png)